AI and Machine Learning use cases in Finance and Banking

 • Lack of availability or unreliability of third-party data

-Artificial Intelligence has made its way to the back offices of asset managers and trading firms.
+Artificial Intelligence has made its way to asset managers and trading firms.
 In addition to R&D, some firms now use machine learning to devise trading and investment strategies.
-Big data and machine learning help large trading firms to strengthen their risk management techniques by centralising the risks that arise from various parts of their businesses.
+Big data and machine learning help large trading firms to strengthen their risk management techniques by centralizing the risks that arise from various parts of their businesses.

-In portfolio management, algorithms are being applied to spot new signals on price movements and to make more effective and rapid trading decisions.
+In portfolio management, machine learning algorithms are being applied to spot new signals on price movements and to make more effective and rapid trading decisions.

-In the past years, a new generation of quant funds has appeared on the market.
-An AI unit is generally part of a larger team to aid the asset manager with portfolio construction.
+In the past years, a new generation of quant funds has appeared on the market which use an artificial intelligence unit as part of a larger team to aid the asset manager with portfolio construction.
 Harnessing the predictive power of data can help funds spot new trends and potentially profitable trades that are outside of the human scope of understanding.
 For example, Hong Kong-based Aidiya is a fully autonomous hedge fund that makes all of its stock trades using artificial intelligence).

 Rise of algorithmic trading